Which 529 Plan Should Texas Residents Use?

 Estate planning benefits

-Contributions to a 529 plan are considered completed gifts for tax purposes and up to $15,000 qualify for the annual gift tax exclusion ($30,000 if married filing jointly).
-Families may also choose to frontload, or, superfund a 529 plan with up to 5-years’ worth of contributions.
+For tax purposes, the government considers contributions to a 529 plan as completed gifts, and they qualify up to $17,000 for the annual gift tax exclusion ($34,000 if filing jointly as married).
+Families may frontload or superfund a 529 plan with up to 5 years’ worth of contributions.

-The grandparents, who are the 529 plan account owners, are able to remove $750,000 from their taxable estate while retaining control of the assets in the 529 plan accounts.
+The grandparents, who are the 529 plan account owners, can remove $850,000 from their taxable estate while retaining control of the assets in the 529 plan accounts.

 Maximum contribution limits

-Texas’s 529 plans accept contributions until all Texas 529 plans for a particular beneficiary reach $370,000.
-The 529 plan account may continue to accrue earnings after the limit is reached, but no new contributions or rollover contributions may be made.
-If contributions are made to another state’s 529 plans for the same beneficiary, any amount above the Texas limit must be appropriate for the beneficiary’s future higher education needs.
+Texas’s 529 plans accept contributions until all Texas 529 plans for a particular beneficiary reach $500,000.
+The 529 plan savings account may continue to accrue earnings after reaching the limit, but contributors may not make any new or rollover contributions.
+If contributions are made to another state’s plan for the same beneficiary, any amount above the Texas limit must be appropriate for the beneficiary’s future higher education needs.

 Minimum contribution requirements